 \subsubsection{DID Results with IPTW}

-Table \ref{tab:covid_ipw_att}, \ref{tab:black_friday_ipw_att} and \ref{tab:loyalty_ipw_att} present the DID estimates of Equation \eqref{eq:did_fe_2by2} of key purchase metrics with inverse propensity score weighting under covid, Black Friday, and loyalty program analysis.
+Table \ref{tab:covid_ipw_att}, \ref{tab:black_friday_ipw_att} and \ref{tab:loyalty_ipw_att} present the DID estimates of Equation \eqref{eq:did_fe_2by2_FE} of key purchase metrics with inverse propensity score weighting under COVID-19, Black Friday, and Loyalty Program analyses.
 All results are consistent with the main findings.